BeeStation/BeeStation-Hornet/tgui/docs/component-reference.md

   - `top`
   - `middle`
   - `bottom`
+- `tooltip: string | null` - Hovering this labeled item will show a tooltip.
+(Only beestation code has this)
 - `buttons: any` - Buttons to render aside the content.
 - `children: any` - Content of this labeled item.